 Tashara’s love of all things pertaining to beauty is what drew her to cosmetic dermatology.
 To her, inner beauty is more important than outer beauty; however, she understands that one’s outward appearance can boost self-confidence.
 She loves helping her patients feel good about themselves and believes that her job is to simply enhance the beauty they already have.
 Being a caring and conscientious provider is important to her, and she will always go the extra mile for her patients.
 She aims to always have her patients look natural, rested, and refreshed.
 Tashara enjoys performing all cosmetic procedures and appreciates them all because each serves its own purpose.

-Tashara is currently engaged and has a 12-year old son, who is her pride and joy.
-Outside of work, she enjoys spending time with her family, exercising, practicing calligraphy, and traveling.
+Outside of work, she enjoys spending time with her husband and son.
+She loves exercising, practicing calligraphy, and traveling.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.